jonsimonsen/Dart-stats/README.md

 # History

+# Version 0.04
+-All tests of darts gives the expected result.
+-Made tests to confirm that scores sort their darts correctly.
+-Refactored code into a score summary function named printTests.
+-Made an equality function for darts, and started making a less than function.
+-Made a Score class with an init function without type checking or sorting.
+-Made a getter for darts in the Score class.
+It takes the index of the dart as a parameter.

 # Version 0.02
 -The tests were altered to confirm that wrong input gives None as attributes.
 -A str method for darts was implemented and used in the tests.